 Did you know you can recycle your energy?

 Install and ERV or Energy Recovery Ventilator.
 If you have exhaust fans and ducts in your home, for example in your bathroom, the ERV can use the heat from the exhaust to preheat or precool the air being brought into your home.
 Preheat the air in the winter or precool the air in the summer with an ERV to reduce energy usage on your HVAC.
 And don’t worry it doesn’t actually mix the exhaust air with the new air it just uses the heat.

 16. Rain Water Collection

 Why let all that rain water go to waste?
 Install roof gutters and downspouts that direct the water to a tank for reuse.
 This water can be used to flush your toilets or water the garden.
 Rain water can even be used for drinking if you filter and purify it.
 The most typical use of rain water collection is for gardening / irrigation.
 You can use a concrete underground detention tank to store the water with a pump to circulate the water.

-17. Renewable Energy
+17. Renewable Energy for Sustainable Homes

 Renewable energy is a hot topic these days for sustainability.
 Power source is very important when designing a sustainable house.
 Here are a couple options.